 Chaddock School, a diverse learning community, provides challenging learning experiences while building meaningful relationships in a therapeutic environment to develop healthy, engaged, and productive students.

-Our on-campus, accredited special education school challenges students to do their best academically.
-The school serves children living on Chaddock’s campus as well as youth from Quincy and the surrounding area who have not experienced success in the traditional public school setting.
+With two locations to serve you, our accredited special education schools challenge students to do their best academically.
+Our Quincy location serves children living on Chaddock’s campus, as well as youth from Quincy and the surrounding area who have not experienced success in the traditional public school setting.
+Our Carthage location serves youth in and around the Hancock County, Illinois area.

-All teachers at Chaddock School are special education certified and receive continuous training to keep up with the latest therapeutic and academic approaches.
+All of our teachers are special education certified and receive continuous training to keep up with the latest therapeutic and academic approaches.
 With a low teacher to student ratio, each student receives the individualized care they need to reach their highest potential.

 Students who earn credit at Chaddock have the option of receiving a diploma from Chaddock School or their home school district.
 All credits earned at Chaddock are transferable to public schools.